You can contact us via this pro-forma:

 If you are interested in finding out more about the events and activities listed below then get in touch....

-If you'd like to contact us about what we do, or future classes, we would be happy to arrange attendance.
+If you'd like to contact us about what we do, or future classes, we would be happy to accommodate your interest.

 We look forward to hearing from you.

 Please be aware that the SMEF teaches historical European fighting arts as they should be taught, with its origins rooted in the martial art and not as a sport, re-enactment or LARP .
 A martial art can be used in every other scenario but NOT the other way around.
 Classes are disciplined and training intense so if you think you have the dedication and commitment necessary to learn properly, come along.

 If you're starting up a HEMA group and require some assistance and support then get in touch.
 We have a depth of knowledge and resources that can help.

 The SMEF are always happy to run seminars if you should so desire.
 Whether you are a modern martial arts group who want a taste of medieval German longsword, or an existing HEMA group who wants a different perspective, let us know.